-Do you want to enter a profession that values self expression , intellectual investigation, creative exploration and discipline?
-Pursuing a bachelorís degree in Dance at the University of North Texas will prepare you for such a career.
+Want to enter a profession that values self-expression , intellectual investigation, creative exploration and discipline?
+Pursuing a bachelor's degree in Dance at the University of North Texas will prepare you for such a career.

 As a Dance major, you may find career opportunities:

-We provide rigorous course work leading to either a Bachelor of Arts degree or a Bachelor of Fine Arts degree in Dance.
-In addition, we can assist you with earning teacher certification in Dance.
+We provide rigorous course work leading to a Bachelor of Arts degree or Bachelor of Fine Arts degree in Dance.
+In addition, we can help you earn teacher certification in Dance.

 Our curriculum exposes you to a broad range of dance techniques including modern dance and ballet, jazz, tap, African and other world dance forms.
 You also learn about related areas such as improvisation, choreography, dance history and music for dance.

-They have served as master teachers and presenters at national and international conferences and festivals.
-Their choreographic work has been presented by dance companies and independent performance groups throughout the nation.
-They have also been involved with international performances in Bolivia, Brazil, Costa Rica, the Czech Republic, France and Tunisia.
+They've also served as master teachers and presenters at national and international conferences and festivals, had their choreographic work presented by dance companies and independent performance groups throughout the nation and been involved with international performances in Bolivia, Brazil, Costa Rica, the Czech Republic, France and Tunisia.

-Our facilities include numerous rehearsal rooms, the University Theatre and Studio Theatre performance venues, and five dance studios.
+Our facilities include numerous rehearsal rooms, the University Theatre, the Studio Theatre, a computer lab and four dance studios.

-Competitive scholarships are available to help you pay for your education.
-They are awarded based on academic excellence and professionalism.
-Information about these scholarships is available at danceandtheatre.unt.edu.
+Competitive scholarships are available to help you pursue your degree.
+Information about these scholarships is at our website. using the Financial Aid and Scholarships link.
+The scholarships are awarded based on academic excellence and professionalism.

-You will need to complete an audition in order to move into major status.
-Audition information is available by clicking on the admissions link at danceandtheatre.unt.edu.
+You'll need to complete an audition to move into major status.
+Audition information is available by clicking on the admissions link at our site.